lensacom/sparkit-learn/README.md

 # About

-Sparkit-learn is an experimental repository for supporting scikit-learn functionality and API on PySpark.
+Sparkit-learn is an experimental repository for providing scikit-learn functionality and API on PySpark.
 The main goal of the library is to create an API that stays close to sklearn's.

-The driving principal was to _"Think locally, execute distributively."_ To accomodate this conception, the basic data block is always an array or a (sparse) matrix and the operations are executed on block level.
+The driving principle was to _"Think locally, execute distributively."_ To accomodate this concept, the basic data block is always an array or a (sparse) matrix and the operations are executed on block level.

 # Quick start